ataberkkahraman/ataberkkahraman/README.md

 # FitnessData-DSA210Project

 ## Project Overview
-This project focuses on analyzing the impact of daily lifestyle choices on my 1-rep max Bench Press performance over a three-month period.
-Specifically, I aim to examine how factors such as caloric intake, protein, carbohydrate, and creatine consumption, sleep duration, and sleep quality affect my strength progression.
-By visualizing trends and performing statistical analyses, I will identify which variables have the most significant influence on my performance and whether adjustments in these factors lead to measurable improvements.
+Over the next three months, I’ll be analyzing how my daily lifestyle choices impact my one-rep max Bench Press performance.
+My focus is on understanding the role of factors like caloric intake, protein, carbohydrate, and creatine consumption, as well as sleep duration and quality, in driving my strength gains.
+By visualizing patterns and running statistical analyses, I hope to pinpoint which of these variables have the greatest influence on my progress—and determine if tweaking them leads to measurable improvements.

-The analysis will include tracking my daily intake and routines and evaluating their correlations with the progression of my Bench Press performance.
-Additionally, hypothesis testing will be conducted to assess whether changes in specific variables have a statistically significant effect.
+To carry out this analysis, I’ll track my daily routines and intake, then evaluate how they correlate with changes in my Bench Press performance.
+I also plan to test hypotheses to see if specific adjustments in these areas have a statistically significant effect on my results.

 ---